Kidesth/Election-analysis/README.md

 ![Election analysis image 5 and 6](https://user-images.githubusercontent.com/107454933/178179219-addfbd41-9e58-4bf1-bb58-07e8acc2688e.png)
 ##### Image# 6 Eletion_Anylsis.txt file saved

  ## Deliverable 3: Analysis of Election Audit

          3:1  overview of election audi
     The purpose of this election audit analysis:
     The Colorado Board election employee has given us the following task to complete the election audit of the recent localcongressional election to calculate the number of votes cast, complete lists of candidates who received votes, the total number of votes each candidate received, percentage of votes each candidate won andthe winner of the election.
-Election audit those verified election results and ensure voting machine functioned properly.
 For this audit purpose, we want to go over the steps required in detail. showing you a technique commonly used by programmers to write steps of their code, which is called pseudocode.
 Pseudocode will make the audit easier to present to non-technical colleagues and stakeholders.